 Here the COUNTA function returns the number of cells in column B that are not empty.
 We have subtracted 2 from the COUNTA formula as we have data in two cells that are not fruit.

 Here the OFFSET Function returns a reference to a range that is a given number of rows and columns from a given reference.

-- Use IF Statement to Create a Drop-Down List in Excel
+- How to Create a Form with Drop Down List in Excel

 - How to Fill Drop-Down List Cell in Excel with Color but with No Text